InfernoCoder11/Notify-Me/README.md

 # Notify-Me

-Simple program to make timed notifications using `notify-send` on Linux.
+Simple program to make timed notifications using `notify-send` on Linux and PyQt5 on Windows.
 `notify-send` comes pre-installed on Ubuntu.
-To install on other distros, type `sudo apt-get install notify-osd` in terminal and hit enter.
+To install on other linux distros, type `sudo apt-get install notify-osd` in terminal and hit enter.

 ## Usage:-
 - `python3 notify-me.py <heading> <message> <minutes> [-a]`